w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 ### Self Stake

 Validators should have skin in the game in their operations in the form of a stake that is self-bonded to their validator stash.
-As slashing applies to the total stake of a Validator, having a high self-stake shows confidence in operations, and they have skin in the game and a lot to lose if they mess up.
+Slashing applies to the total stake of a Validator, therefore having a high self-stake shows confidence in the operations.
+This helps show commitment from the Validator as they have skin in the game and can be penalized for negative actions or poor maintenance. mess up.
 Having very little self-stake can signal to nominators that they have nothing to lose in the case of failures.